AnchitGupta22/AnchitGupta22/README.md

 - 📫 How to reach me **gupta.anchit.99@gmail.com**

-- 📄 Know about my experiences <a href="https://drive.google.com/file/d/1Xu-Sg8UpNryLCClTTVULSgZHy4N2sYKz/view?usp=sharing" target="_blank">View my resume</a>
+- 📄 Know about me <a href="https://anchitgupta22.github.io/" target="_blank">View my portfolio</a>

-- ⚡ Fun fact **I am good at sketching and digital art.
-I do original pieces as well as fan arts.**
+- ⚡ Fun fact **I am good at sketching, digital art, and 3D design.
+I do original pieces as well as fan art.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">